Charged and rotating multi-black holes in an external gravitational field: Array of collinear static black holes in an external gravitational field

 \subsection{Distorted Schwarzschild black hole}

-The simplest non trivial example, endowed with the full external multipolar expansion, we can consider for the complete external multipolar expansion from the general solution~\eqref{n-bh} is clearly the single black hole configuration for $N=1$.
+The simplest non-trivial example we can consider for the complete external multipolar expansion from the general solution~\eqref{n-bh}, is clearly the single black hole configuration for $N=1$.
 In that case the functions that appear in the Weyl static metric~\eqref{weyl} take the form